27th Infantry Division "Brescia": Siege of Tobruk

 On 12 April 1941 Italian and German forces commenced the Siege of Tobruk and the Brescia together with the German 3rd Reconnaissance Battalion of the 21st Panzer Division advanced to the port of Bardia, where several hundred British prisoners and a large quantity of allied materiel was taken.
-As the attack on Tobruk was stalling and General Erwin Rommel was forced to command the Brescia to return to reinforce the siege of Tobruk.
+As the attack on Tobruk was stalling and General Erwin Rommel was forced to order the Brescia to return to reinforce the siege of Tobruk.
 During the night of 30 April 1941 an Italo-German force attacked the Tobruk defenses and the 132nd Armored Division "Ariete" and the Brescia captured seven strong points (R2, R3, R4, R5, R6, R7 and R8).
-During the night of 3 May the Australians counterattacked, but the Italian 102nd Motorized Division "Trento" and 17th Infantry Division "Pavia" and German panzergrenadiers repelled the attack On the night of 16 May the Brescia retaliated with the help of two platoons of the XXXII Mixed Engineer Battalion and breached the defensive perimeter of the Australian 2/9th and 2/10th Battalions.
-With the obstacles removed, the Brescia troops captured the strongoints S8, S9 and S10.
-The Australians fought back and the commanding officer of the XXXII Mixed Engineer Battalion Colonel Emilio Caizzo was killed during a satchel attack and awarded posthumously Italy's highest military honor the Gold Medal of Military Valour.
+During the night of 3 May the Australians counterattacked, but the Italian 102nd Motorized Division "Trento" and 17th Infantry Division "Pavia" and German panzergrenadiers repelled the attack On the night of 16 May the Brescia retaliated with the help of two platoons of the XXXII Sappers Battalion and breached the defensive perimeter of the Australian 2/9th and 2/10th Battalions.
+With the obstacles removed, the Brescia troops captured the strongpoints S8, S9 and S10.
+The Australians fought back and the commanding officer of the XXXII Mixed Engineer Battalion Colonel Emilio Caizzo was killed during a satchel attack and awarded posthumously Italy's highest military honor the Gold Medal of Military Valor.
 Among the objectives initially selected during the planning of the British offensive Operation Brevity was the recapture of S8 and S9.

 On 24 May the Brescia, which had taken over the western front of Tobruk, repelled an attacking Australian infantry force, which was supported by tanks.
 On 2 August, another attack was launched to recover the lost strong points, but the attacking forces from the Australian 2/43rd Battalion and 2/28th Battalions were repulsed.
 This was the last Australian effort to recover the lost fortifications.

 Operation Crusader

-On 27 November 1941 the British offensive Operation Crusader reached the siege ring around Tobruk and for the next 13 days the battled to break the siege raged.
+On 27 November 1941 the British offensive Operation Crusader reached the siege ring around Tobruk and for the next 13 days the battle to break the siege raged.
 The Brescia, as part of the besieging forces, held out with the other Axis forces until 8-9 December 1941, when the order to retreat to Ain el Gazala was given.
 The Brescia's last action at Tobruk was a fight with the British 70th Division and Polish Carpathian Rifle Brigade for control of the White Knoll position.

 On 11 December a retreating battalion of the Brescia came within 50 yards of the 23rd New Zealand Battalion and was cut down by machine gun fire.
 The Axis forces retreated to Ain el Gazala, where on 15 December, the Brescia held its ground against the 2nd New Zealand Division and Carpathian Rifle Brigade, allowing a strong Italo-German armored force to counterattack and overrun the 1st British Battalion, The Buffs..
 On 18 December British forces outflanked the Brescia in the south and so the division had to retreat to Ajdabiya, where it arrived on 22 December 1941.